dlu-ch/dlb/doc/faq.rst

    What amount of resources is required to perform a task?

 .. [#usability1]
-   How easy is it to read and run a build description?
+   How easy is it to read a build description and run a build?

 .. [#correctness1]
    How easy is it to develop a correct and reliable build description?